rchikkam/tableformats/README.md

     #Create spark-sql image that use iceberg as table format and can connect to infra.
         docker build -t <image-name> 0f spark-iceberg-dockerfile .

-    #Create a database to hold iceberg catalog info. (iceberg is also password)
+    #Create a database to hold iceberg catalog info. (password is the  password)
-        psql -h localhost -p 5432 -U icenerg -d iceberg create database iceberg;
+        psql -h localhost -p 5432 -U admin create database iceberg;

     #Start a container to connect to the infra